Explore the top ten flatwater paddling paradises.

 We respectfully disagree.
 Those canals that Washington built now serve as paddling and hiking avenues to the crown jewel of the refuge, 3,100-acre Lake Drummond, one of Virginia’s only natural lakes.
 The most distinguishing characteristic of the lake is its water, which is black from the peat deposits that dominate the floor.
-At its deepest, Drummond is only six feet, so you’ll find bald cypress trees punching through the black waters even in the middle of the lake.
+At its deepest, Drummond is only six feet, so you’ll find bald cypress trees punching through the black waters even when paddling in the middle of the lake.

 Put in at the Great Dismal Boat Ramp on U.S. 17 and paddle the 50-foot-wide Dismal Canal south to the Feeder Ditch, which runs for 3.5 miles to the edge of Lake Drummond.
 Hook up your boat to the innovative marine railway, which will portage your craft from the canal to the lake.

 The Lake Drummond Reservation is a canoe-only campground and the only place to camp inside the refuge.
 Expect open, grassy camping with restrooms and running water.